FLAGlab/SimCorp/index.md

 ## Similitude Evaluation

-In *[this](/web/iwsc2022.md)* experiment we evaluate the semantic similitude between programs using an approach based on programs' Control Flow Graf (CFG) using a neighbourhood approach and normalizing the weight of nodes with respecto their neighbour.
-This work is put for consideration at the International Workshop on Software Clones ([IWSC'22](https://iwsc2022.github.io))
+In *[this](/web/sqamia2024.md)* experiment we evaluate the semantic similitude between programs using an approach based on programs' Control Flow Graf (CFG) using a neighbourhood approach and normalizing the weight of nodes with respecto their neighbour.
+This work is presented at the Software Quality Analysis, Monitoring, Improvement, and Applications ([SQAMIA'24](http://sqamia.org))